Player

 You can quickly get the player into class selection by toggling spectating on and then off.
 Will not perform a state change to

-if the spectate toggle method is used.
+PLAYER_STATE_WASTEDif the spectate toggle method is used.

 - game_text(text: str, time: int, style: int) bool